HubTou/PyLists4C/DOC.md

 Design notes:
 * An ARRAY has only one **type** and **size**, so it has *homogeneous values*.
 * The number of *values* is given by the **length** variable.
-* In order to avoid casting, we provide an union **u** with all possible subtypes.
+* In order to be able to use the \[] notation directly, we provide an union **u** with all possible subtypes.
   * We could have used the same scheme for the LIST data structure **pValue** variable but thought it would needlessly complexify things...
-* Every standard C language type is a pointer to (ie. a table of) that type.
+* Every standard C language type is a pointer to (i.e.: a table of) that type.
 * Being of unknown size to the C language, our custom types are pointers to pointers so their table indexation will work.

 ### LIST_STATS type